henrycatalinismith/ppl/docs/documentation/commands/org/index.md

 ### Name

-ppl org - Set the organization name of a contact
+ppl org - List, show or change organizations

 ### Synopsis

+    ppl org
+    ppl org <contact>
     ppl org <contact> <organization>

 ### Description

-Stores the given `<organization>` as the name of the organization to which the specified `<contact>` belongs.
-The `<contact>` parameter must correspond to the ID of an existing contact in the address book.
-The `<organization>` may be any string value.
+With no arguments, the organizations of each contact in the address book are listed.

+If a `<contact>` is specified, the organization of that contact is shown.

+If both a `<contact>` and an `<organization>` are given, then the organization is stored as the organization of that contact.

 ### Examples

-    ppl org jdoe "Free Software Foundation"
+    $ ppl org jdoe "Free Software Foundation"
+    $ ppl org adam "Microsoft Corporation"
+    $ ppl org jdoe
+    Free Software Foundation
+    $ ppl org
+    adam:  Microsoft Corporation
+    jdoe:  Free Software Foundation